cbg-ethz/infSCITE/README.md

 	g++ *.cpp -o infSCITE

 This writes a file named `infSCITE`.
-With older compiler versions you may need to use the option `-std=c++11`.
+With some compiler versions you may need to use the option `-std=c++11`.

-Assuming the sample data file pat_2.csvis located in the same folder, `infSCITE` can then be executed as follows
+Assuming the sample data file pat_2.csv is located in the same folder, `infSCITE` can then be executed as follows

 	./infSCITE -i pat_2.csv -n 16 -m 115 -r 1 -l 700000 -fd 3.45e-3 -ad 1.46e-1 -s -e .2 -p 10000 -d -rec 13

-This call returns the MAP tree and samples from the posterior distribution for the given dataset under the assumption that the mutation at position 13 has a recurrence.
+This call returns the MAP tree and samples from the posterior distribution for the given dataset under the assumption that the mutation at position 13 in the data matrix has a recurrence.
 With this call **&#8734;SCITE** also learns the false negative and doublet rates from the data.
 See below for other program options.

 ##  Input Files